-- Label your chemical container.
-(Use the chemical labeling tag in Appendix VII chemical label.
-You can refer to Appendix VI as a quick reference for chemical description used for hazardous material classification.) - Label your waste container for your chemical using the standard TAMU hazardous waste tag. - Make sure the fume hood is working properly before using it. - Must Always wear chemical splash goggles (not safety glasses or spectacles). - Always wear appropriate protective clothing, including gloves. - Always check gloves for tears or punctures before using them.
-Never touch your face or body while wearing gloves and always rinse gloves off before removing them. - Always start with clean beakers that have been placed top down in the drying rack. - Always label beakers and do not let beakers of unused chemicals accumulate. - Acids, bases and strong solvents should always be used in an exhausted fume hood located in the wet lab (Rm.
+- Make sure your PI sets up MCF as your alternative waste pick up lab in the Dakota system so that you can make arrangement for your waste to picked up.
+Label your chemical container.
+(You can download the chemical label from our website: https://mcf.tamu.edu/forms/.
+You can refer to Appendix III as a quick reference for chemical description used for hazardous material classification.) - Use the green TAMU hazardous waste tag label to tag your waste container for your chemical. - Make sure the fume hood is working properly before using it. - Must Always wear chemical splash goggles (NOT safety glasses or spectacles). - Always wear appropriate protective clothing, including gloves. - Always check gloves for tears or punctures before using them.
+Never touch your face or body while wearing gloves and always rinse gloves off before removing them. - Never touch lab doors with your gloves on. - Always start with clean beakers. - Always label beakers and do not let beakers of unused chemicals accumulate. - Acids, bases and strong solvents should always be used in an exhausted fume hood located in the wet lab (Rm.
 123). - Rinse empty beakers thoroughly by placing them under a running water faucet for several minutes and then placing them top down in the drying rack. - Never pour excess chemicals back into the containers.
 Pour excess chemicals into your labelled designated waste container.
-When finished, return containers to their storage locations immediately. - When you are done working with your chemical or if your waste disposal container is full, take it with you to your department for appropriate disposal.
-Remember to use the proper procedure to transport your chemical.
+When finished, return containers to their storage locations immediately. - When you are done working with your chemical or if your waste disposal container is full, make arrangement with EHS for pick up through Dakota system.